 Try that with any other word in the English language.
 But some people hate, and I mean hate, the word that.
 I don't know why, but I have heard hundreds of stories about managers who would not allow that to appear in a report.
 Ever.
 About judges who refused to let their clerks write the word that.
 Ever.
 English teachers, senior partners, editors.
 Ever.
 Forbidding us to use the word that, ever, often means we have to write around the hole where the that used to be, and that usually means we have to stuff a participle into the hole:

-Neither the participle nor the that works better than the that or the participle, so it's merely a change, not an improvement.
+Neither the participle nor the that works better, so it's merely a change, not an improvement.
 Because writing is so difficult already, we don’t need arbitrary rules that hamstring us even further, like abolishing ALL thats.
 But here are a few editing maxims about the word that that will help you:

 We need a that appearing before a verb: